BEEmod/BEE2-items/README.md

 # BEE2.4 Default Pack
 This is the default set of packages for the [BEE2.4](https://github.com/BEEmod/BEE2.4).
 Packages contain resources for BEE2.4, such as items or styles.

-The app and custom compiler are in the [BEE2.4](https://github.com/BEEmod/BEE2.4) repository.

 [Discord Server](https://discord.gg/hnGFJrz)

 ## Download and Use